-Trausse pictured below, is a village, a "commune" in the Minervois, a vineyard area of the Languedoc Roussillon, at the base of the Montagne Noire well into the south-western part of France.
+Trausse pictured below, is a village, a "commune" in the Minervois, a vineyard area of the Languedoc Roussillon, (now re-named Occitanie being the Midi-Pyrenees region) and the village is at the base of the Montagne Noire well into the south-western part of France.
 The village itself was founded probably in the 8th or 9th century and has a population of about 400 people.
 It only received street name signs in the mid 1990s.

 The nearest regional city of Carcassonne (which